matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 This video shows how to use the desktop icons to build ODL: https://www.youtube.com/watch?v=G0UWIXU1j_M

-On the Desktop are a number of shortcuts to help automate starting, stopping, and checking the status of the built version of ODL.
+On the Desktop are a number of shortcuts to help automate building and starting, stopping, and checking the status of the built version of ODL.Note that these icons are designed to be used with a version of ODL you build yourself in this VM.

 The "Start ODL" shortcut will copy the odl.cfg file from the Desktop to the org.apache.karaf.features.cfg file in the etc directory for the built assembly, and then start ODL.
 The Stop and Status scripts will stop the running instance of ODL and check the status of the running instance.

 This VM is shipped WITHOUT a populated ~/.m2/repository or git projects.
 The Clone and Build ODL script automates the process of cloning ODL and running the Maven build for the "integration" component.
 This script can take hours to run.
 There are similar scripts for the ODL tutorials and the ODL Python and Postman client code.